 Azure has two different deployment models for creating and working with resources: Resource Manager and classic.
 This article covers using the classic deployment model.
 Microsoft recommends that most new deployments use the Resource Manager model.
-Learn how to perform these steps using the Resource Manager model information, see Create a copy Windows VM running in Azure.
+For Resource Manager model information, see Create a copy Windows VM running in Azure.

 This article shows you how to capture an Azure virtual machine running Windows so you can use it as an image to create other virtual machines.
 This image includes the operating system disk and any data disks that are attached to the virtual machine.
 It doesn't include networking configurations, so you'll need to configure those when you create the other virtual machines that use the image.